-Again, it’s important to remember that tennis balls are not designed to be chew toys for dogs; they’re designed to be used in tennis.
-Because of this, there are no regulations when it comes to manufacturing tennis balls, so there’s no real way to know whether one is safer than another.
+Again, it’s important to remember that tennis balls are not designed as chew toys for dogs; they’re designed to be used in tennis.
+Because of this, there are no regulations when it comes to manufacturing tennis balls, so there’s no real way to know whether one brand is safer than another.

 If you think tennis balls made for dogs are safer — think again.
 In fact, there are zero safety standards or manufacturing regulations for dog toys at all.
 Since the mid-2000s, pet parents have been finding concerning lead levels in mass-produced toys, such as tennis balls.
-Dog mom Nancy Roberts discovered one in her home that contained over 336 parts per million (ppm) of lead.
-Today’s requirement is that children’s toys in the United States contain 100 ppm of lead or less (via CPSC).
+Dog mom Nancy Rogers discovered one in her home that contained over 336 parts per million (ppm) of lead.
+In comparison, regulations require that children’s toys in the United States contain 100 ppm of lead or less (via CPSC).

 It may seem counterintuitive, but researchers found that tennis balls made specifically for pets were more likely to contain toxic chemicals, including arsenic and chlorine.
-In fact, of all tennis balls tested in 2009 by the Michigan-based Ecology Center, every one that tested positive for toxins was one designed for pet use.
+In fact, of all tennis balls tested in 2009 by the Michigan-based Ecology Center, every single one that tested positive for toxins was designed for pet use.
 Though the study has since been taken offline, many websites and pet resources were able to record and share the data before this happened sometime in 2022.
 Needless to say, this is worrisome.

 Now that you know the hidden risks of tennis balls, you have the power to make an informed decision when it comes to your dog’s toys.
 While there are still no safety regulations in place, some toys were found throughout studies to be chemical-free, including many made by large and trusted brands.

 When in doubt, try a treat rather than a toy.
-A large, frozen carrot can make a great teething tool for young pups or those who like to chew.
-As an option for a durable toy, the NylaBone DuraChew Double Action is equally amounts satisfying and safe.
-This product is one that tested negative for all chemicals during the 2009 study.
-This toy not only entices dogs with a bacon flavor but also cleans their teeth as they chew.
+A large, frozen carrot can make a great teething tool for young pups or dogs who like to chew.
+As an option for a durable toy, the NylaBone DuraChew Double Action is equally satisfying and safe.
+This product tested negative for all chemicals during the 2009 study.
+This toy entices dogs with a bacon flavor and cleans their teeth as they chew.
 It’s a win-win!